-- 18.1 Connected persons / related parties include ABL Asset Management Company Limited being the Management Company, Allied Bank Limited, ABL Asset Management Company Limited Staff Provident Fund, Allied Bank Limited Employees Superannuation (Pension) Fund, Allied Bank Limited Staff Provident Fund, Cyan Limited, Cyan Limited Employees Provident Fund, Ibrahim Fibres Limited, Ibrahim Agencies (Private) Limited, Arabian Sea Country Club, Muller and Phipps Pakistan (Private) Limited and CFA Association of Pakistan being entities under common management and / or directorship, funds under management, the MCB Financial Services Limited being the Trustee of the Fund, Hamdard Laboratories (Waqf) Pakistan, the directors and officers of the Management Company being connected person. - 18.2 Transactions with connected persons are in the normal course of business, at contracted rates and terms determined in accordance with the market rates. - 18.3 Remuneration of the Management Company is determined in accordance with the provisions of the NBFC Regulations and the Trust Deed. - 18.4 Remuneration of the Trustee is determined in accordance with the provisions of the Trust Deed.
+Connected persons / related parties include ABL Asset Management Company Limited being the Management Company, Allied Bank Limited, ABL Asset Management Company Limited - Staff Provident Fund, Allied Bank Limited - Employees Superannuation (Pension) Fund, Allied Bank Limited - Staff Provident Fund, Cyan Limited, Cyan Limited - Employees Provident Fund, Ibrahim Fibres Limited, Ibrahim Agencies (Private) Limited, Arabian Sea Country Club, Muller and Phipps Pakistan (Private) Limited and CFA Association of Pakistan being entities under common management and / or directorship, funds under management, the MCB Financial Services Limited being the Trustee of the Fund, the directors and officers of the Management Company being connected person.

+- 18.1 Transactions with connected persons / related parties are in the normal course of business, at contracted rates and terms determined in accordance with the market rates. - 18.2 Remuneration to the Management Company is determined in accordance with the provisions of the NBFC Regulations and the Trust Deed. - 18.3 Remuneration payable to the Trustee is determined in accordance with the provisions of the Trust Deed. - Transactions and balances with related parties other than those disclosed elsewhere are as follows: 18.4